Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 # Run mBrainAligner

 We provide executable files, scripts and sample data (downsampled `fMOST`,`VISoR`,`MRI`,`LSFM` mouse brain images) for running `mBraiAligner` on Windows and Linux platforms.
-You can find compiled executable files in `dist`, and scripts, sample data and config files in `examples`.
+You can find compiled executable files in `binary`, and scripts, sample data and config files in `examples`.
 In `examples/registered_results` folder, the registration results of brains of four modalities are also provided.
 Note that due to the size of brain images, only small downsampled brains are provided here.

 An overview of the pipeline is shown below.
 For a deeper understanding of each module please read the paper: <https://www.researchsquare.com/article/rs-321118/v1>.